What’s the State of My Website?

-A developer can tell a bit of the state of your website just by looking at it.
+A developer can tell a bit about the state of your website just by looking at it.
 However, an analyst will need to see the code to make an accurate report.
 That means they will need access to the code from the previous developers.
 It could be stored in a digital repository, or the code might be on the server where the site is running.

 An analyst can spend a few hours browsing the site and code to get a rough idea of the state of the site.
 More time is required to really understand the site and the customer’s needs to provide the most accurate estimate and recommendation for doing an update or a site rewrite (a new website).